uldahlalex/fs25_14_2/README.md

 ## Topics
 - Info about Exam + Q&A
-- Deployment revisit (with MQTT & Ping)
+- Deployment revisit (now with Fly io as an alternative to google cloud run)
 - Connection manager revisit
+- Controllers vs Event Handlers and websocket flow of communication revisit

 ## Slides
 - Link: (coming soon)